bobocode-blyznytsia/bring-framework/README.md

     <img src="doc/bring.png" width="50%" alt="Bring Framework"/>
 </p>

-Bring Framework is an inversion of control and dependency injection framework.
-It allows you to declare what objects you need and then it processes configuration, creates required objects, sets dependencies and brings objects that are ready to use.
+**Bring Framework** is an inversion of control and dependency injection framework.
+It allows you to declare what objects you need and then it processes configuration, creates required objects, sets dependencies and **brings objects that are ready to use**.
 ## Main features
 - Automatic objects creation
 - Dependency injection *(field injection)*